chienm/PKMN-RNG-Guide/Gen6-Fishing-RNG.md

 ### Quick Note

-Even though it is possible to RNG fishing in generation 6 Pokemon games, I would highly recommend using the DexNav if you are planning to hunt in Pokemon ORAS first, if possible.
+Even though it is possible to RNG fishing in generation 6 Pokemon games, I would highly recommend using the DexNav if you are planning to hunt in Pokemon ORAS if the Pokemon be obtained using surf first.
+This does not apply to Pokemon that can only be fished.
 For information on how to RNG DexNav in Pokemon ORAS, I would recommend reading Bambo-Rambo's DexNav RNG guide [here](https://github.com/Bambo-Rambo/RNG-Guides/blob/main/DexNavRNG.md#dexnav-rng-abuse-guide).

 In generation 6, along with the seed of a given frame, a secondary set of seeds, called TinyMT, is used to determine some parts of a Pokemon when encountering a Pokemon, including the species, level, and held item.
 This guide is for those who understand how to RNG in Pokemon XY and ORAS, and have a basic understanding of TinyMT, how to advance TinyMT frames, and how to use Tiny Finder and 3DS RNG Tool.
 For a more in-depth explanation, I would recommend reading Bambo-Rambo's RNG guide that goes more into depth [here](https://github.com/Bambo-Rambo/RNG-Guides/blob/main/NormalWild-FS-RNG.md).
 For a quick run-through, the following is a reminder of the different ways of advancing TinyMT frames.

 Within the bag...
 * Turning on/off the EXP Share = 3 * [Number of Pokemon in Party] TinyMT index advancements (E.g. 6 Pokemon = 18 TinyMT index advancements, 5 Pokemon = 15 TinyMT index advancements).
-* Teaching a TM to a Pokemon and immediately rejecting it on the move selection screen = 1 TinyMT index advancement.
+* Reject teaching a TM to a Pokemon by immediately pressing `B` on the move selection screen = 1 TinyMT index advancement.
-* Exiting the bag to the `X` menu and entering the bag again immediately = 16 TinyMT index advancement (Outside of Caves) **OR** 4 TinyMT index advancement (Caves)
+* Exiting the bag to the `X` menu and entering the bag again immediately = 16 TinyMT index advancements (ORAS Outside of Caves), 28 TinyMT index advancements (XY Outside of Caves), **OR** 4 TinyMT index advancement (Caves)

 To advance hundreds or thousands of TinyMT indexes...
 * Use Pokemon-Amie to advance hundreds of indexes quickly (Be sure to have 0 people in your PSS).